XDCR Conflict Resolution

 Timestamp-based conflict resolution requires the use of synchronized clocks across all nodes, in all clusters intended to participate in XDCR.
 If clocks are not so synchronized, conflict resolution may produce unexpected results.
 To achieve synchronicity, an external entity such as NTP (Network Time Protocol) is required.
 For information, see Clock Sync with NTP.

-Even with optimal clock synchronicity, small differences may persist between the clock-settings on different nodes and clusters: this is known as time skew.
-Time skew between clusters should be closely monitored, to ensure that timestamp-based conflict resolution produces the intended results.
-For more details, see Monitoring XDCR Timestamp-based Conflict Resolution.
+Even with optimal clock synchronicity, small differences may persist between the clock-settings on different nodes and clusters: this is known as clock drift; or more simply, drift.
+Drift between nodes and clusters should be closely monitored, to ensure that timestamp-based conflict resolution produces the intended results.
+For more details, see Monitor Clock Drift.

 Is monotonic through its use of a logical clock; and therefore does not suffer from the potential leap-back of a purely physical clock.